UST Growling Tigers basketball: 2010s

 In what was Jarencio's worst win–loss record as coach in the UAAP, the Growling Tigers ended their 2010 season at seventh place with a 4–10 record.
-UST placed fifth after the first round of eliminations with a 3–4 record, but were only able to secure a single win in the next round.
+UST placed fifth after the first round of eliminations with a 3–4 record but were only able to secure a single win in the next round.
 Except for their opening game against the UE Red Warriors where they won by 13 points, the scores of the rest of their wins were from close-scoring matches, including their first round match against UP which went into overtime.

 The Growling Tigers who celebrated their quadricentennial year in 2011 made it back to the Final Four after finishing the eliminations at fourth place with an 8–6 record.
 They were beaten anew by the four-peat seeking Ateneo Blue Eagles in their playoff game, 66–69.
-UST had trailed Ateneo by ten points in the last three minutes of the game, but were able to bring the lead down to three with five seconds remaining.
+UST had trailed Ateneo by ten points in the last three minutes of the game but were able to bring the lead down to three with five seconds remaining.
 Jeric Fortuna missed a three-point attempt to end the game in defeat.

 UST made it back to the Finals in 2012 after defeating the NU Bulldogs, who qualified to the Final Four for the first time in 11 years.
-The Tigers finished second at the end of eliminations with a 10–4 record, but were swept in their championship series by the Ateneo Blue Eagles, making their opponents five-peat champions of the tournament.
+The Tigers finished second at the end of eliminations with a 10–4 record but were swept in their championship series by the Ateneo Blue Eagles, making their opponents five-peat champions of the tournament.
 Karim Abdul was selected to the Mythical team during the awarding ceremony for individual players.
 UST won the Philippine Collegiate Champions League title in the postseason after beating Ateneo in a three-game series.
-Jeric Teng was named tournament MVP.
+Teng was named tournament MVP.

 The Growling Tigers reached the Finals again and faced the La Salle Green Archers for the first time since their 1999 championship series.
-Their 73-72 Game 1 win snapped the Archers' nine-game winning streak.
+Their 73–72 Game 1 win snapped the Archers' nine-game winning streak.
 La Salle went on to win the next two games to bag the 2013 championship.
-UST made it to the Finals when they defeated the NU Bulldogs in the Final Four with a twice-to-win disadvantage and became the first fourth-ranked team in UAAP history to eliminate the #1 seed in a playoff series.
+UST made it to the Finals when they defeated the NU Bulldogs in the Final Four with a twice-to-win disadvantage and became the first fourth-ranked team in UAAP history to eliminate the top seed in a playoff series.

 Jarencio resigned in January 2014 after accepting an offer to coach in the PBA.
-His assistant Bong dela Cruz who was also a former Glowing Goldie was appointed as his replacement.
-With their key players falling to injuries and the unfamiliarity of a new system, the Growling Tigers failed to advance to the semifinals.
+His assistant coach Bong dela Cruz, who was also a former Glowing Goldie was appointed as his replacement.
+With their key players falling to injuries and the unfamiliarity of a new system, the Growling Tigers failed to advance to the 2014 semifinals.
 They finished the season on a four-game losing streak to place sixth with a 5–9 record.
 Karim Abdul made it to the Mythical team for the third straight year.
 The team had a successful preseason with their runner-up finish in the Father Martin Cup in the summer.